foglamp/foglamp-filter-simple-python/README.rst

     reading[b'temp_fahr'] = reading[b'temperature'] * 9 / 5 + 32

 - Generate an exponential moving average (ema)

    In this case we need to parse some data while filtering current dataset the filter receives in input.
-   A global 'user_data' empty dictionary is available to the Python interpreter and key values can be easily added:
+   A global 'user_data' empty dictionary is available to the Python interpreter and key values can be easily added.

 .. code-block:: console